openbanking-dev/blog-contents/Open Banking trusting model and how to register yourself.md

-# Open Banking trusting model and how to register yourself
+# Open Banking UK trusting model and how to register yourself

 *This article is part of a set of tutorial about Open Banking UK.If you are interested to learn about Open Banking UK, you may want to check-out first our intro article.*